-These days, more and more folks are ditching meat from their diets for eco- and health-friendly reasons (or both).
-There are many different types of vegetarians -- the strictest being vegan.
-If you or your loved one is going veg, here are some basic things to remember.
+These days, more and more folks are opting for a more plant-based diet.
+There are many different types of vegetarians — the strictest being vegan.
+If you or a loved one is going veg, here are some basic things to remember.

 All vegetarians choose from these basic food groups: grains, fruits, veggies, legumes, nuts and seeds.
-A vegan is the strictest type (look for a separate post on that soon); however, different folks may mix it up and allow some foods but not others -- usually it depends on religious, ethical or dietary choices.
+A vegan diet is the strictest type, however, different folks may mix it up and allow some foods but not others — it usually depends on religious, ethical, environmental or dietary preferences.

 The basic types:

-To get an idea for a balanced daily diet, here's what I'd suggest for a lacto-ovo-vegetarian.
+To get an idea for a balanced daily diet, here's a stellar plan that is lacto-ovo-vegetarian friendly.

-Snack: opt for yogurt, a handful of nuts, fruit or a slice of cheese.
+Snack: Yogurt, a handful of nuts, fruit or a slice of cheese

-Lunch: add PB&J to whole-wheat bread, chased with a glass of milk and fresh fruit.
+Lunch: PB&J on whole-wheat bread, chased with a glass of milk and fresh fruit